A 90kg bag is currently going for between Sh2,600 and Sh3,000 compared to last season when it fetched as low as Sh1,500.

 “We are impressed with the prevailing market price.
 We will soon make our offer,’’ Wekesa said when pressed by local MPs Janet Nangabo and Chris Wamalwa to announce the price.

-Trans Nzoia County agriculture executive Mary Nzomo urged farmers to harvest their crops before the rains.
+Trans Nzoia County agriculture executive Mary Nzomo urged farmers to harvest their crop before the rains.